 As for the $10,000 check… Curtiss gave it to his wife who told reporters she’d likely spend the money on an automobile.

-Back in Inwood, Flora Isham and her sister Julia wound up preserving a piece of aviation history, though likely not for that reason.
-In 1912 the Isham sisters donated their land, the site of Curtiss’ landing, to the City of New York for the creation of Isham Park.
+Back in Inwood, Flora and Julia Isham wound up preserving a piece of aviation history, though likely not for that reason.
+In 1912 the Isham women donated their land, the site of Curtiss’ landing, to the City of New York for the creation of Isham Park.